rafael-santiago/lethe/README.md

 ### The command ``help``

 Nothing special.
-You only need to provide as option a command as the help topic:
+It only gives you a quick command synopsis.
+You only need to provide as option a command as the help topic you are looking for:

 ```
     you@Hades:~/tmp# lethe help drop